Ronald-Munodawafa-TQS/THT/README.md

 Compulsory Task 2
 Follow these steps:

-- In a file named caesar.ts, please create a function that implements the Caesar Cypher by taking 2 arguments, the string that is to be encoded and the shift value used for the encryption.
+- In a file named `caesar.ts`, please create a function that implements the Caesar Cypher by taking 2 arguments: the string that is to be encoded and the shift value used for the encryption.
-- For more information on what a Cypher Cipher is, please look at the following [resource](https://en.wikipedia.org/wiki/Caesar_cipher)
+- For more information on what a Caesar Cipher is, please look at the following [resource](https://en.wikipedia.org/wiki/Caesar_cipher)
-- The function should return "THE QUICK BROWN DOG JUMPED OVER THE LAZY FOX."
-When the following are passed as arguments:
+- The function should return `"THE QUICK BROWN DOG JUMPED OVER THE LAZY FOX."` when the following are passed as arguments:
-    - The string to be encoded: "GUR DHVPX OEBJA QBT WHZCRQ BIRE GUR YNML SBK."
+    - The string to be encoded: `"GUR DHVPX OEBJA QBT WHZCRQ BIRE GUR YNML SBK."`
-    - The shift value: 39
+    - The shift value: `39`

 ``` typescript